p-chandra/Shortcut/Git/README.md

 **Step 2** In a project folder initialize git.
 ```
 git init
+echo "# MESSAGE" >> README.md   // Creates a readme file if you are making a new repo
 ```

 **Step 3** Check status of your current git project on desktop.